ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor2.md

 we just warp to secondary meshes such as costume.
 To do that, put the skin mesh (*body_geo*) into the **Master** field, select all the targets, select the mesh in the scene, and then **TOOLS -> Warp ..**.
 ![Alt text](../images/poseEditor_warp.jpg)
-!!! warning "Known Bug"
-    At this time the warp tool expects you to already have the mesh inside the mesh table and have it activated for all targets.
-    Basically what you get when you check the mesh having all targets selected.
-If you don't do that, it'll either quietly do nothing, or give you a strange error.
 !!! note
     Don't forget to have the mesh that you want to warp selected in scene.
-Btw, you can also do vertex and soft selection for that, and it'll only warp the vertices you have selected.
+You can also do vertex and soft selection for that, and it'll only warp the vertices you have selected.